Providence is More Than Work

 - Integrity — inspiring trust through personal leadership

 - Dedication — affirming the hope and joy of our ministry

 Special attention to persons who are poor and vulnerable

 Our health system, locally and nationally, believes in healthcare that leaves no one behind.
-In the fiscal year ending June 30, 2014 (FY 2014), charity care at Providence Health System totaled $11.8 million.
-Additionally, we take our commitment to persons who are poor and vulnerable beyond our health care facilities, through services to persons in need in communities such as Mobile Terrace and Bayou La Batre.
-Our FY 2014 expenditures for these programs and services exceeded $500,000.
+Each year we provide millions of dollars of charity care for those who have little or no financial resources to maintain their good health.
+In addition, we take our commitment to persons who are poor and vulnerable beyond our healthcare facilities, through services to people in need in communities such as Mobile Terrace and Bayou La Batre.

 A reverence for the dignity and diversity of life